 Trello Cheatsheet: A Review

 Productivity describes various measures of the efficiency of production.
-Productivity is a crucial factor in the production performance of firms.
-Productivity growth can also help businesses to be more profitable.
+It is a crucial factor in the production performance of firms.
+Indeed, growth in this regard can also help businesses to be more profitable.
 (Source: Wikipedia)

 Why use Trello?